Save Taxes with Expert Assisted ITR filing.

 2. Incapability or misconduct of the partner

-Incapacity of a partner is when he/she becomes temporarily or permanently unable to discharge his duties as a partner of the firm.
+The incapacity of a partner is when he/she becomes temporarily or permanently unable to discharge his duties as a partner of the firm.
 If the partner ignores the agreements and performs an illegal or unethical activity, then the dissolution of the partnership can be done on the grounds of professional misconduct.
-If the partner’s behaviour is not professional or ethical, then the required action will be taken.
+If the partner’s behavior is not professional or ethical, then the required action will be taken.
 A partner can be charged with professional misconduct when his ill actions cause harm to the firm.

 3. Breach of agreements